HBO Comedy Half Hour

-HBO Comedy Half-Hour is a stand-up comedy television series of specials by various comedians, usually live from The Fillmore in San Francisco, with the format of a single comedian presenting a routine for thirty minutes.
+HBO Comedy Half Hour is a stand-up comedy television series on HBO.
+Episodes were usually recorded at The Fillmore in San Francisco, California, with the format of a single comedian presenting a routine for thirty minutes.

-The series ran on HBO from 1994 to 1998.
-Comedians who appeared on the show include Louis C.K., Janeane Garofalo, Chris Rock, Dave Chappelle, Dave Attell, Gilbert Gottfried, Bobcat Goldthwait, Patton Oswalt, Norm Macdonald, Margaret Cho, Laura Kightlinger, David Cross, Steve Harvey, and many others.
+The series aired on HBO from June 16, 1994 to January 16, 1998, and was preceded and succeeded by HBO Presents One Night Stand which aired from February 1989 to November 1992 and from August to October 2005.